sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/5 - Beneath The Seams/Backstory.md

 You don't want to just leave it at that though...
 You glance around the shop space, finding a bit of used cardboard - oh, there's an idea!
 You could leave the owner a message!

-You snap your claws, hoping you could summon a pen into your hands.
+You snap your clawed fingers, hoping you could summon a pen into your hands.

 Predictably, nothing happens.